ImageMagick/MagickCache/README.md

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You will now want to create the cache and populate it with images, video, audio, and any associated metadata.

 ## Create a MagickCache
 You will require a place to store and retrieve your content.
-Let's create a digital content repository on your local filesystem:
+Let's create a digital media repository on your local filesystem:

 ```
-$ magick-cache -passkey ~/.passkey create /opt/dcr
+$ magick-cache -passkey ~/.passkey create /opt/dmr
 ```

 Where `~/.passkey` contains your cache passkey.
 The passkey can be any binary content, from a simple password or phrase, or an image, or even gibberish.
 Note, the passkey is sensitive to any control characters you include in the file.
 Here is one method to create a passkey without control characters: